Zendro-dev/single-page-app-codegen/README.md

 ```

 ## NOTE:
- It's important to notice that when a model involves a _belongsTo_ association then foreign key that refers remote elements should be explicitly written into the attributes field of the given local model.
+It's important to notice that when a model involves a foreign key for the association, this key should be explicitly written into the attributes field of the given local model.

 Example:
 ```